-Where staff are recruited via third parties such as employment agencies, the Headteacher and/or the board of governors will: seek written confirmation from the agency that the agency has carried out all necessary checks on the individual and request written confirmation of the outcome of all checks such as ask to see the DBS disclosure prior to making any decision regarding the individual's employment and check the identity of agency staff when they first present for work to ensure they are person against whom the checks were taken out.
+Where staff are recruited via third parties such as employment agencies, the Headteacher and/or the board of governors will seek written confirmation from the agency that the agency has carried out all necessary checks on the individual and request written confirmation of the outcome of all checks such as ask to see the DBS disclosure prior to making any decision regarding the individual's employment and check the identity of agency staff when they first present for work to ensure they are person against whom the checks were taken out.
+Outside agencies will be informed of the process for managing allegations whilst also taking into account the agency's policies and keeping them up to date with information.